vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/hepatology/hepatology-acute-liver-failure.md

     -   Early toxicology consultation if suspected ingestion/overdose
         -   For acute management contact Poison Control **800-222-1222**
 -   Treatment of Secondary Complications
-    -   Infection: abx only if progressing HE, signs of infection, or development of SIRS; ppx abx do not reduce mortality
+    -   Infection: Rule out infection with CXR, Blood cultures, UA/UCx for every ALF.
+Antibiotics only if progressing HE, signs of infection, or development of SIRS
-    -   Cerebral edema/increased ICP:  elevated HOB to 30 degrees, quiet and dimly lit room, minimize IVF, goal Na 145-155, hyperventilation if concern for impending herniation.
-Consider 3% saline (500mL) and/or mannitol (1g/kg, 20%) for pt at highest risk (serum ammonia >150, grade III/IV HE, ARF, vasopressor support
+    -   Cerebral edema/increased ICP:
+         -  No role for lactulose in the setting of acute liver failure
+         -  Grade III-IV hepatic encephalopathy: elevated HOB to 30 degrees, quiet and dimly lit room, should be intubated, avoid sedating medications as feasible, and ICP monitor are recommended (if not feasible, hourly neuro checks can be an alternative).
+If ICP becomes elevated start targeted therapies to reduce intracranial pressure.
+         -  Mannitol or hypertonic saline should be administered for surges of ICP with consideration for short-term hyperventilation
+         -  If high ICP is refractory to osmotic agents, consider phenobarbital, indomethacin, and/or cooling to 33-34 degrees Celsius if awaiting LT
-    -   Seizures: phenytoin (no evidence to support seizure ppx)
+    -   Seizures: phenytoin (no evidence to support seizure ppx), short acting benzodiazepines if refractory
     -   Renal Failure: early CRRT if persistent Metabolic Acidosis, Volume Overload, Hyperammonemia, falling UOP
-    -   Coagulopathy: IV Vit K; products for invasive procedures or active bleeding only
+    -   Coagulopathy: IV Vit K (at least one dose) routinely to rule out Vit K deficiency, products for invasive procedures or active bleeding only
+          - If trying to differentiate from DIC, can order Factor VIII level (should be normal/high in ALF; low in DIC)
+- Metabolic: Correction of hypoglycemia (continuous D20) and electrolyte abnormalities
+- Circulatory dysfunction/shock: Goal MAP >75 mmHg.
+Ensure intravascularly replete, add norepinephrine first line, vasopressin can be used second line but may increase ICP.
+Consider stress dose steroids for refractory shock
 -   Additional Supportive Care
     -   PPI for bleeding ppx
-    -   Enteral nutrition within 2-3 days; avoid TPN if possible; avoid NG feeds if progressive HE; NG should only be placed w/ intubation as gagging increases ICP
+    -   Enteral nutrition EARLY; avoid TPN if possible
     -   Prefer propofol for sedation for better neuro exams and may reduce cerebral blood flow

 ## Specific Management by Etiology: